remarcmij/vanilla-starter/README.md

    import loadApp from './app.js';
    ```

+4. In `src/index.html`, modify the contents of the `<head>` as you see fit, taking out no longer needed style sheets and adding in your own.

-4. Load the application in your browser.
+5. Load the application in your browser.
 You should now see the message from the Home Page: **Hello world!**.

-5. Navigate back and forth between the Home Page and the About Page and observe how the address bar in the browser changes.
+6. Navigate back and forth between the Home Page and the About Page and observe how the address bar in the browser changes.

-6. Change the Page and View functions in the `src/pages` and `src/views` folders as required for your app.
+7. Change the Page and View functions in the `src/pages` and `src/views` folders as required for your app.

-7. Add further Page, View function as needed.
+8. Add further Page, View function as needed.
 Update the routes table in `src/page/routes.js` to add routes for the new pages.

-8. If in doubt how to achieve some specific functionality, examine the `examples` folder for possible approaches.
+9. If in doubt how to achieve some specific functionality, examine the `examples` folder for possible approaches.